Embassy of the Philippines, The Hague: History

 Although the Philippines and the Netherlands established diplomatic relations on May 17, 1951, a diplomatic mission was not immediately opened in The Hague.
-Relations between the two countries were initially conducted through the Philippine Legation in Paris, which was ultimately under the jurisdiction of the Philippine Embassy in Madrid, and with former Senator Proceso Sebastian serving as the Philippines' first diplomat to be accredited to the Netherlands.
+Relations between the two countries were initially conducted through the Philippine Legation in Paris, which was ultimately under the jurisdiction of the Philippine Embassy in Madrid, and with former Senator Proceso Sebastián serving as the Philippines' first diplomat to be accredited to the Netherlands.

 A resident legation would not open until 1959, during the presidency of Carlos P. Garcia, with Nicanor Roxas, who previously served in various executive posts in government, becoming the mission's first resident minister.
 The following year, the mission was elevated to a full embassy with the promotion of Roxas to ambassador, and he presented his credentials to Queen Juliana on May 27, 1960.

-During the run-up to the People Power Revolution in 1986, staff members of the Embassy announced that they would support Corazon Aquino as president following the results of that year's presidential election, although Consul General Aladin Dillacorte, who was the mission's second-in-command at the time, declined to state the position of Ambassador Jose Plana on the matter.
+During the run-up to the People Power Revolution in 1986, staff members of the Embassy announced that they would support Corazon Aquino as president following the results of that year's presidential election, although Consul General Aladin Villacorte, who was the mission's second-in-command at the time, declined to state the position of Ambassador Jose Plana on the matter.